Welcome to Never Ending Food

 - Share equally of all resources (which is part of caring of course!)

 The Nordins live Permaculture.
-We use it at our home, we use it in our work, and we try to use every opportunity to teach others about the potential that the world has to provide for itself in a sustainable and healthy manner.
+We live it at our home, we live it in our work, and we try to use every opportunity to teach others about the potential that the world has to provide for itself in a sustainable and healthy manner.
 In 2001, our daughter was born here in Malawi.
 Her name is Khalidwe, which is a Chichewa word that roughly translates into “the good characteristics that an individual brings to culture”.
 Together, the three of us now live in a small village about 15 miles from the capital city, Lilongwe.
 We try to stick to the motto, “Live simply so that others may simply live.”
 We teach by example and try to be role models to those who live around us and those who come to visit us.
-Our house now serves as a Permaculture Demonstration plot where we are able to conduct trainings and host visits.
-We have people coming to learn on a weekly basis.
+Our house now serves as a Permaculture Demonstration plot where we host many visitors.

-In 2008, both Kristof and Stacia received Diplomas in Permaculture Design, signed by none other than the Father of Permaculture, Bill Mollison.
-Currently, as of 2012, Kristof has been facilitating various sessions and Permaculture Design Courses (PDCs) throughout Malawi when he isn’t busy writing and supervising activities at Never Ending Food.
-Stacia has just completed 6 years with the Ministry of Education on their School Health and Nutrition (SHN) Programme that aims to implement Sustainable approaches in all of Malawi’s primary schools.
-She is now doing various contract work in the areas of Permaculture and Nutrition with many different organizations.
-Khalidwe is in Standard 6 at the moment and seems to be loving the freedom of growing up in a village setting where she is surrounded daily by a multitude of ‘brothers, sisters, moms and dads’.
+In 2008, both Kristof and Stacia received Diplomas in Permaculture Design signed by the Father of Permaculture, Bill Mollison.
+Kristof has been facilitating various sessions and Permaculture Design Courses (PDCs) throughout Malawi when he isn’t busy writing and supervising activities at Never Ending Food.
+Stacia has worked with many organizations and seems to be involved in just about everything.
+Khalidwe achieved her Permaculture Design Certificate and has been implementing, learning and adapting her designs.
+She has loved the freedom of growing up in a village setting where she is surrounded daily by a multitude of ‘brothers, sisters, moms and dads’.

 We are continually trying to make this website as practical and useful as possible.
 We face various challenges that come with living in Malawi, such as poor internet connection speeds and frequent power cuts, but whenever possible we will continue to updated and share Malawi’s Permaculture activities with you.